syncfusion-content/wpf-docs/wpf/Diagram/Stencil/Commands.md

 {% endhighlight %}
 {% endtabs %}

-### Move to the last symbol in a row of a stencil using End key
+## MoveToLastInRow Command

-The `MoveToLastInRow` command moves selection focus to the last symbol in the current row of the stencil or the last symbol of the last row if none is selected.
-Here's the code to execute this stencil command from the code-behind.
+The `MoveToLastInRow` command moves selection to the last symbol in the current row of the stencil or the last symbol of the last row if none is selected.
+MoveToLastInRow command can be executed by pressing the End key.

 {% tabs %}